nmetens/nmetens/README.md

 - 👋 Hi, I’m @nmetens
-- 👀 I’m interested in Web Dev.
+- 👀 I’m interested in Web Dev, Game Dev, App Dev.
-- 🌱 I’m currently learning HTML, CSS, Javascript, and LaTeX.
+- 🌱 I’m currently learning HTML, CSS, and Javascript.

-Right now I am working on a math website with my sister, Leah, that contains practice problems.

 <!---
 nmetens/nmetens is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.